Things To Do In Norfolk

 Norwich Castle is one of the finest examples of Norman architecture in England.
 It’s steeped in history and has been used as a royal residence, prison, courthouse and even an art gallery!

-You can explore the castle on your own or join one of our guided tours.
-And don’t forget to check out our gift shop – it’s got some great souvenirs that will remind you of your trip for years to come.
+You can explore the castle alone or join one of the guided tours.
+And don’t forget to check out the gift shop – some great souvenirs will remind you of your trip for years to come.

 Sandringham Estate